wstaylor27/Workout-Tracker-App/README.md

 ## Installation:

-The developer must install mysql2, sequelize and dotenv packages prior running the index.js in the terminal.
+The developer must install express and MongoDB in order for this repo to function.

 ## Usage: